 If you haven’t heard by now, Ramadan has a set of colours.
-(An explanation on that here.)
+(Read our explanation on Muslim holiday colors.)
 When even our food is made to represent holiday colours it makes the holiday feel extra festive and fun, particularly for little kids.
 To embrace the purple and yellow colours of Ramadan, make this healthy Ramadan smoothie featuring blueberries (purple) and mango (yellow).

 - 1 banana